Trevald/mumin/README.md

 *Note this command might be required to be run by root*

 ## Usage
-In example running `mumin morning` will output
+Running `mumin morning` will output:
 ```
 Good morning   Hyvää huomenta
 ```

+Running `mumin a` will output all phrases beginning with the letter A.

-Running just `mumin` will output full dictionary
+Running just `mumin` will output full dictionary.